 - the most inferior snorkelling trip and snorkelling off the beach were at Pulau Sibu, but this was still way better than on my March visit to Thailand's supposedly world-class Surin Islands.

 Thing is, if pretty good snorkelling is a major criterion in your selection of an east coast Malaysian island the only one I'd discount is maybe Sibu (and this joint has plenty of other attractions).
 I reckon you should decide between the others on their other attractions because you are going to find pretty good snorkelling.
-Remember this is written in mid 2011 and things can change.
+Remember this is written in mid 2011 and things can change (um, well I'm still of the same opinion in late 2013)

 DIVING